awsdocs/aws-greengrass-developer-guide/doc_source/group-role.md

 ### Find your Greengrass group role \(console\)<a name="get-group-role-console"></a>

-Follow these steps to find the role that is attched to a Greengrass group\.
+Follow these steps to find the role that is attached to a Greengrass group\.

 1. <a name="console-gg-groups"></a>In the AWS IoT console, in the navigation pane, choose **Greengrass**, **Classic \(V1\)**, **Groups**\.